oneeve8/kobble-data/content/Tutorial2.md

 A Track has a green train track icon.

+Next to each item, you will see other icons.

 The Presentation icon is a presentation screen,
 The Markdown icon is the letter M,
 And the Link icon is a chain link.